Vacation rentals in Norris Lake

 The shoulder seasons are great times to visit as the crisp temperatures make for excellent hiking weather through the adjacent Big Ridge State Park and Chuck Swan Wildlife Management Area.
 The fall is the most visually stunning time of year, with autumn hues of orange and red decorating the rolling landscape surrounding the lake.
 The winters can get quite cold — though they rarely reach freezing temperatures — with roughly the same overall levels of precipitation found in the summer.

-What are the top things to do in Norris Lake?
+Top things to do in Norris Lake

 Museum of Appalachia